 I tried finding tests for these biases so that I can do it myself, but I didn't find any.
 This made me worry that we don't have standardized tests for biases, which strikes me as bad.
 Although I didn't spend too much time looking into it.

 I don't think training people to reduce 3 biases a time is a good way to go, since we have 100s of biases.
-If we use a taxonomy like Arkes (1991) (strategy-based, association-based, and psychophysical errors).
-Maybe we could have three interventions for each type of bias?
+If we use a taxonomy of biases like Arkes (1991) (strategy-based, association-based, and psychophysical errors). maybe we could have three interventions for each type of bias?
 But it's not clear how you would teach people to avoid say association-based biases by lecturing about it.You could nudge them in small ways.
 From Arkes (1991)

 For example, subjects in their third study were presented with the story of David, a high school senior who had to choose between a small liberal arts college and an Ivy League university.
 Several of David's friends who were attending one of the two schools provided information that seemed to favor quite strongly the liberal arts college.
 However, a visit by David to each school provided him with contrary information.
 Should David rely on the advice of his many friends (a large sample) or on his own 1-day impressions of each school (a very small sample)?
 Other subjects were given the same scenario with the addition of a paragraph that made them "explicitly aware of the role of chance in determining the impression one may get from a small sample" (Nisbett et al., 1983, p.
 353).
 Namely, David drew up a list for each school of the classes and activities that might interest him during his visit there, and then he blindly dropped a pencil on the list, choosing to do those things on the list where the pencil point landed.
 These authors found that if the chance factors that influenced David's personal evidence base were made salient in this way, subjects would be more likely to answer questions about the scenario in a probabilistic manner (i.e, rely on the large sample provided by many friends) than if the chance factors were not made salient.
 Such hints, rather than blatant instruction, can provide routes to a debiasing behavior in some problems